** modelled on the Pirate rules of ‘Parley’

 Seek to explain your position, not to persuade others to adopt it.
 If they agree with you, that is a bonus.

-Assume that your opponent is speaking in good faith, and that they are sincerely expressing their true opinions (unless there are very strong reasons to believe otherwise).
+Assume that the person you’re chatting with is speaking in good faith, and that they are sincerely expressing their true opinions (unless there are very strong reasons to believe otherwise).

-Do not caricature your opponent’s position.
+Do not caricature the position of the person you’re chatting with.
 Ask them to correct you if you have misunderstood their point of view.

 Find the specific points of disagreement, and try to determine why you understand the world differently.
 Be prepared to agree to disagree if you cannot do so.
 Concede graciously if you realise that you had got something wrong.